howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 1. You're then generating a JSON Web Token which is signed with an `APP_SECRET`.
 You still need to create this `APP_SECRET` and also install the `jwt` library that's used here.
 1. Finally, you return the `token` and the `user` in an object that adheres to the shape of an `AuthPayload` object from your GraphQL schema.

-You can now open the GraphQL Playground and play around with your new schema and resolvers, try to run the following mutations:
+You can now open GraphiQL and play around with your new schema and resolvers, try to run the following mutations:

 ```graphql
 mutation {